Pixel-Wise Recognition for Holistic Surgical Scene Understanding: The Holistic and Multi-Granular Surgical Scene Understanding of Prostatectomies Dataset

 \subsection{Data Collection}

-The data acquisition process involved recording the surgical procedures of patients undergoing Robotic-Assisted Laparoscopic Radical Prostatectomy at Fundación Santa Fé de Bogotá, with explicit consent obtained for using these visual materials from the respective patients.
-We did all the data collection protocols under the approval of the ethics committees of all institutions directly involved in this work.
+We recorded 13 surgeries of patients undergoing robotic-assisted laparoscopic Radical Prostatectomy at Fundación Santa Fé de Bogotá, with their explicit consent for data usage.
+We followed all the data collection protocols with the approval of the ethics committees of all institutions directly involved in this work.

-The surgical team utilized an endoscopic camera to capture recordings, generating a 2D image signal of the left view of the endoscope, which they subsequently extracted through an HDMI cable connected to a KARL STORZ (AIDA mini WD 100) high-definition video capture device.
-This device facilitated real-time storage of procedural information, providing imagery at 720 dots per inch (dpi) and ensuring robust data storage onto an external hard disk.
-We anonymized all the data collected according to our ethical protocols.

 Three highly experienced surgeons performed the surgeries using a da Vinci Si 3000 robot manufactured by Intuitive Inc. (Sunnyvale, California).
 The equipment included the robot assembled with a high-definition video camera, providing independent viewing for each eye.
+For recording purposes, we extracted a 2D image signal from the left view of the camera through an HDMI cable connected to a KARL STORZ (AIDA mini WD 100) high-definition video capture device, providing real-time imagery at 720 dots per inch (dpi).
+We anonymized all the data collected according to our ethical protocols and we manually removed all instrument usage flags or signals in our video frames to avoid biases in model training and evaluation.
+We provide an example of this frame modification procedure in Figure~\ref{fig:post_processing} of the Supplementary Material.

-The team placed the Monopolar Energy Scissors (Monopolar Curved Scissors) in port \#1 (right hand).
-At the same time, they located the Bipolar Energy Forceps (Bipolar Forceps), capable of being fenestrated or configured as Maryland Forceps, in port \#2.
+The team placed the Monopolar Energy Scissors (Monopolar Curved Scissors) in port \#1 and the Bipolar Energy Forceps (Bipolar Forceps), capable of being fenestrated or configured as Maryland Forceps, in port \#2.
 The third port accommodated a Prograsp Retraction Forceps (Prograsp Forceps).
 For the reconstructive stages of the surgery, surgeons removed the previous instruments located in ports \#1 and \#2 and positioned two robotic Needle Holders (Large Needle Drivers).
-Additionally, the surgical setup designated two ports for the bedside assistant.
-One port housed a Laparoscopic Suction cannula (Suction Instrument), and the other contained either a Laparoscopic Intestinal Retraction Forceps, a Laparoscopic Needle Holder, Laparoscopic Scissors designed explicitly for cutting suture material (Laparoscopic Instruments), or a Clip Applier with Plastic Hemostatic clips of the HEM-O-LOCK type.
+Additionally, the surgical setup designated two ports for the bedside assistant: one port housed a Laparoscopic Suction cannula (Suction Instrument), and the other contained either a Laparoscopic Intestinal Retraction Forceps, a Laparoscopic Needle Holder, a Laparoscopic Scissors designed explicitly for cutting suture material (Laparoscopic Instruments), or a Clip Applier with Plastic Hemostatic clips of the HEM-O-LOCK type.